whatyouhide/whatyouhide.github.io/content/posts/2020-02-24-sharing-protobuf-schemas-across-services/index.md

 At this point, I had code generation through `protoc` working for both Python and Elixir.
 The next step was to map Protobuf packages (that is, collections of Protobuf schemas) to *language libraries* and publish those to package repositories for the respective languages.
 We'll go through what we did for Elixir, but the setup for Python looks almost identical.

 All our events-related Protobuf schemas live in the `events` Protobuf package.
 So, we decided to map that to an Elixir library called `events_schemas`.
-The nice thing about this library is that it only contains the autogenerated code for the Protobuf schemas and nothing else.
+The nice thing about this library is that it only contains the auto-generated code for the Protobuf schemas and nothing else.
 It essentially exposes an interface to the Protobuf schemas from Elixir.
 In the same repository where we keep the `.proto` files, we created a `languages/elixir/` directory to store everything necessary for compiling to Elixir and publishing this library on our private [hex.pm][hex-website] repository.
 The "skeleton" of the `events_schemas` library looks like this:

 ```
 events_schemas